 Based on the British series of the same name, LEGO MASTERS is a reality competition series featuring amateur adult Lego builders competing for a cash prize.
 Ten pairs of Lego enthusiasts are tasked with constructing original, creative, and extremely sophisticated builds using Lego blocks within a limited time frame.
 As the teams work, renowned brick masters Amy Corbett and Jamie Berard offer advice and critiques, while host Will Arnett offers humorous commentary.
 Special guests like Mayim Bialik, Terry Crews, and Nicole Byer also weigh in.
 After each challenge, the brick masters decide on the winners, and which team must be eliminated.The last builders standing win $100K and an impressive title.

 Is it any good?

 The fun series offers Lego fans a chance to see talented amateur builders revisit their youth while creating complex models that tell good stories.
 Contestants go beyond merely stacking bricks, and construct large structures consisting of intricate shapes, refined edges, and mechanical details that make things drop, spin, and jettison.
 Adding to the fray are the animated presentations of each build, which bring the story worlds to life.
 But the positive energy of most of the contestants, and their collective desire to see everyone do well with their builds, makes watching Lego Masters an entertaining and feel-good experience.

 Talk to your kids about ...

-Families can talk about the use of STEAM in Lego Masters.
+Families can talk about the use of STEAM (science, technology, engineering, arts, and math) in Lego Masters.
 How does the knowledge of science, technology, engineering, the arts, and math help the builders create their masterpieces?